MelissaPabst/SavvyDAPython/Week2/Class2.md

 ```
+>>> df5.loc[0]['student']
+'Jane'
 >>> df5.iloc[0][0]
 'Jane'
->>> df5.loc[0]['student']
-'Jane'
 >>> df5.at[0, 'student']
 'Jane'
 >>> df5.iat[0, 0]
 'Jane'
 ```
-Note the subtle differences with each method.
+Note the subtle differences with each method:

+.loc[] works on the labels of your index to access a group of rows/colums.

+.iloc[] works on the integer positions in your index to access a group of rows/columns.

+.at[] lets us access a single value for a row/column label pair.

+.iat[] lest us access a single value for a row/column pair by integer position.

-Let's do a quick practice and retrieve the following 2 values:
+Let's do a quick practice and use the above methods to retrieve the following 2 values:

 1. Thomas's grade